Microsoft SmartScreen: Windows malware protection

 SmartScreen builds reputation based on code signing certificates that identify the author of the software.
 This means that once a reputation has been built, new versions of an application can be signed with the same certificate and maintain the same reputation.

 However, code signing certificates need to be renewed every two years.
 SmartScreen does not relate a renewed certificate to an expired one.
 This means that reputations need to be rebuilt every two years, with users getting frightening messages in the meantime.

 Extended Validation (EV) certificates seem to avoid this issue, but they are expensive and difficult to obtain for small developers.

 SmartScreen Filter creates a problem for small software vendors when they distribute an updated version of installation or binary files over the internet.
 Whenever an updated version is released, SmartScreen responds by stating that the file is not commonly downloaded and can therefore install harmful files on your system.
 This can be fixed by the author digitally signing the distributed software.
 Reputation is then based not only on a file's hash but on the signing certificate as well.
 A common distribution method for authors to bypass SmartScreen warnings is to pack their installation program (for example Setup.exe) into a ZIP-archive and distribute it that way, though this can confuse novice users.

 Another criticism is that SmartScreen increases the cost of non-commercial and small scale software development.
 Developers either have to purchase standard code signing certificates or more expensive extended validation certificates.
 Extended validation certificates allow the developer to immediately establish reputation with SmartScreen but are often unaffordable for people developing software either for free or not for immediate profit.
-The standard code signing certicates however pose a "catch-22" for developers, since SmartScreen warnings make people reluctant to download software, as a consequence to get downloads requires first passing SmartScreen, passing SmartScreen requires getting reputation and getting reputation is dependent on downloads.
+The standard code signing certificates however pose a "catch-22" for developers, since SmartScreen warnings make people reluctant to download software, as a consequence to get downloads requires first passing SmartScreen, passing SmartScreen requires getting reputation and getting reputation is dependent on downloads.